Virtual escapes: Britain's incredible National Parks

-Visit Pembrokeshire from your home with this virtual tour:
+Visit Pembrokeshire from your home with this virtual tour from Visit Pembrokeshire:

 It remains the largest national park in Wales, celebrated for the sheer diversity of its landscape: 15 mountain tops over 900m (3,000ft), 23 miles of glistening coastline, limpid lakes, serene ancient woodland and cascading waterfalls are all found within the park’s 823 square miles of north-west Wales.

-Take a virtual tour of the national park:
+Take a virtual tour of the national park with Jim Cossey video:

 It is hard to determine where the South Downs start, but they end dramatically and conclusively, plunging into the English Channel at Beachy Head, immediately east of the Seven Sisters, near Eastbourne.

 Like the North Downs of Kent and Surrey, they consist of a steep scarp slope and a long, more gentle dip slope.
 In the South Downs, the escarpment faces north, which renders the turf cool and mossy, while the dip slope ambles away southwards, towards the English Channel, and is dissected by deep and hidden dry valleys, known as combes.
 Much of this gently sloping land consists of vast arable fields.